(c) 2024 PillSync.com

 Increased Mortality in Elderly Patients with Dementia-Related Psychosis

 Elderly patients with dementia-related psychosis treated with antipsychotic drugs are at an increased risk of death.
-Brexpiprazole is not approved for the treatment of patients with dementia-related psychosis. [see Warnings and Precautions (5.1)] .
+Brexpiprazole is not approved for the treatment of patients with dementia-related psychosis [see Warnings and Precautions (5.1)] .

 Suicidal Thoughts and Behaviors

-Antidepressants increased the risk of suicidal thoughts and behaviors in patients aged 24 years and younger in short-term studies.
-Monitor closely for clinical worsening and for emergence of suicidal thoughts and behaviors.
-The safety and effectiveness of brexpiprazole have not been established in pediatric patients with MDDÂ [see Warnings and Precautions (5.2), Use in Specific Populations (8.4)].
+Antidepressants increased the risk of suicidal thoughts and behaviors in pediatric patients and young adult patients in short-term studies.
+Closely monitor all antidepressant-treated patients for clinical worsening and for emergence of suicidal thoughts and behaviors [see Warnings and Precautions (5.2)].
+The safety and effectiveness of brexpiprazole have not been established in pediatric patients with MDD [see Warnings and Precautions (5.2) Use in Specific Populations (8.4)].

 WARNING: INCREASED MORTALITY IN ELDERLY PATIENTS WITH DEMENTIA-RELATED PSYCHOSIS and SUICIDAL THOUGHTS AND BEHAVIORS